spacer

 Phonemic awareness is the awareness of the sounds that make up words and the ability to hear and distinguish sounds.
 Phonemes are the sounds of speech.
 A phoneme could be called a “sound bite” in the computer world.

 Dr. Maria Montessori points out that infants need their parents to speak slowly and distinctly to them in order to gain phonemic awareness.
 A baby is very intent on watching a parent’s mouth and lips whenever the parent speaks to him.
 Speaking to the baby slowly and with precision of speech, taking care to articulate each phoneme properly is the first step to the child’s development of phonemic awareness.
-(Perhaps the children who could not rhyme in Randall’s class were not spoken to when they were babies in the manner prescribed by Dr. Montessori.)
+(Perhaps the children who could not rhyme in Randall’s class were not spoken to enough, when they were babies, in the manner prescribed by Dr. Montessori.)

 Phonemic awareness games soon became the order of the day in the authors’ classrooms and the children love them.
 For example, the teacher points to a table and models the game by saying, “This is a /t/ table.
 Can you say /t/ table?”
 The child replies, “/t/ table”.

-The game can be varied by asking the child to perform certain actions such as ringing the /b/ bell, or putting the /p/ pencil in the box, or jumping with the /f/ frog in a circle.
+The game can be varied by asking the child to perform certain actions such as ringing the /b/ bell or putting the /p/ pencil in the box, or jumping with the /f/ frog in a circle.
 As the child learns to segment the first phoneme in the name of an object she can play the game with her teacher and ask the teacher to repeat after her and perform the action she commands.
 (For example, the child may now say, “This is a /f/ frog.
 Can you say /f/ frog?
 Good!
 Now take the /f/ frog and jump into the hoop (pointing to the hoop on the floor) and say /f/ frog.)

 The games and commands can be as simple or complex as the child is capable but the child is never challenged beyond his or her capacity.
 If a child makes an error it is part of the learning process and the child is not corrected by saying, “No, that’s wrong!”
 (For example, if the command is to put the /b/ bird on the dog, and the child puts the bird on the cat the teacher may say, “Oh you found the cat!
 Here is the dog.
 Can you put the /b/ bird on the dog next?”

-Action games are wonderful because children learn exceedingly well when they are moving and the different actions keep the games alive.
 Phonemic awareness games go on for months with hundreds of objects and pictures until the child is able to segment the first sound in the naming of things in her environment.
 At that point the child has gained the phonemic awareness to go on to the next level of reading development.

 The letters are not introduced as phonograms until the child has developed phonemic awareness.
 When the child is able to segment the first sound in the naming of things she is ready to learn letters with their phonemes.
-Each letter is taught with its most common phoneme (a sound the letter makes).
+Each letter is taught with its most common phoneme (the sound the letter makes).
 Only one sound per letter is given.
 For example the letter “c” is given as /k/, not /s/ or /k, s/.
 Short vowels are taught rather than long vowels, which all come later.

 Words are not given until the child has learned every letter with its sound and has had much practice.
 The skill needed to blend letter-sounds is the first skill that is learned upon the introduction of words, and blending games are introduced with 2 and 3-letter words.